Optimum Large Cap Growth Fund seeks long-term growth of capital.

 Start date on the Fund: September 2008

-Patrick Kelly is primarily responsible for the day-to-day management of the investment program for Alger’s portion of the Fund.
+Patrick Kelly shares primary responsibility for the day-to-day management of the investment program for Alger’s portion of the Fund.
 Kelly has been employed by Alger since 1999 and currently serves as Executive Vice President and portfolio manager.
 He has held his Fund responsibilities since September 2008.

 The chart below lists the percentage of the Fund's total assets under management that each sub-adviser manages on behalf of the Fund.
 The percentages include securities, cash, and any other assets managed by each sub-adviser in its sleeve of the Fund.
 These percentages allocations should be updated some time after 30 days following a given month end.